“Dearly beloved,

 Beginning his singing career in the late 1930’s, my elder Auntie, on my mother’s side, had his 1958 hit “Catch a Falling Star” on a 78RPM.

-Before he became a crooner, he was a barber, and he always thought that if the singing career gave out at least he’d have that profession to fall back on.
+Before he became a crooner, he was a barber, and he always thought that if the singing career gave out, at least he’d have that profession to fall back on.
+He needn’t have worried.

-It was also the time when Elvis was basically doing the same type of music.
+When I came along he was making something of a comeback.
+It was also the time when Elvis Presley was basically doing the same type of music.

 That just doesn’t seem the same to me.